Informative Essay Guide

 2. Outline the Structure

 Assuming you are well aware of your job and its specifics, it is time to develop an informative essay outline.
 The format of the outline hinges on the structure of the essay.
 Academic institutions can set unique requirements as to the structure and formatting style.
 However, a standard high-school informative essay would usually consist of four to five paragraphs, meaning your informative essay outline would need to resemble the same structure.
-Following is an example of such an outline:
+Here is an example of such a structure:

 Note: You can read our detailed article – Making Outlines for Essays – with various examples to learn more about this step.